Skip to content

 FeatureSRTVTT

-File HeaderNoneWEBVTT followed by a blank line
+File HeaderNoneWEBVTT followed by an empty line

 Subtitle NumberRequiredOptional

-CommentsNot supportedSupports NOTE comments
+NotesNot supportedSupports NOTE notes

-Usage ScenariosLocal video files, simple subtitle displayHTML5 video, web subtitles, complex subtitle display
+Use CaseLocal video files, simple subtitle displayHTML5 video, web subtitles, complex subtitle display

-Embedding in VideoCan be embedded in video filesCannot be embedded in video; only used within the web <video> element
+Can be embedded in video?Can be embedded in video filesCannot be embedded in video; can only be used within webpage <video> elements

 Using VTT Subtitles to Play MP4 in a Browser